web5lab/bolt/README.md

 ### Building
 The extension is ready to use as-is.
 For production:
-1. Create proper PNG icons
+1. Update the extension ID in `website-integration.js`
-2. Update the app URL
+2. Configure your redesignr.ai backend API endpoints
-3. Test thoroughly
+3. Test authentication flow thoroughly
 4. Package for Chrome Web Store

 ## Browser Support